-- To provide the employee with an evaluation of their work performance. - To provide the employee with a formal opportunity to provide input on their work performance and goals. - To identify and document the employee's strengths and areas for improvement, and to specify goals for improving performance as needed. - To provide clear expectations regarding the employee's goals and priorities for the next evaluation period. - To inform decisions regarding appropriate compensation based on performance. - To inform decisions regarding transfers, promotions and continued employment with the City.
+- To provide the employee with a formal opportunity to provide input on their work performance and goals. - To identify and document the employee's strengths and areas for improvement, and to specify goals for improving performance as needed. - To provide clear expectations regarding the employee's goals and priorities for the next evaluation period. - To inform decisions regarding appropriate compensation based on performance. - To inform decisions regarding transfers, promotions and continued employment with the City.